decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 ### Realm Modifiers Interface

-Describes the behaviour necessesary for realms modifiers.
-Its current implementation requires to specify if we are on a DAO realm; since some behaviour still relies on this property
+Describes the behavior necessary for realm modifiers.
+Current implementation requires to specify if we are on a DAO realm; since some behavior still relies on this property.

 ```
 namespace DCLPlugins.RealmsPlugin